nilshollmer/weather-report/README.md

 rsync -av vendor/nihl/weatherreport/view ./

+# If you want to test the source code you can also copy the test-catalogue
 rsync -av vendor/nihl/weatherreport/test ./

 # If you want to edit the source code you can also copy the src-catalogue